LocalCoinIS/dev.bitshares.works/core/knowledge_base/white_black_lists.md

 Some 3rd party service providers may want to select which customers are allowed to hold their assets (e.g., after verified their identity for KYC/AML).
 Those services can use so called **whitelists** (or, alternatively, blacklists) of their assets that will prevent unauthorized participants to use this particular asset.

-In BitShares 2.0, account names (life-time members only) and also user-issued assets (i.e., UIA) have their individual whitelists.
+In LocalCoin, account names (life-time members only) and also user-issued assets (i.e., UIA) have their individual whitelists.
 Hence, if you issue an IOU on the blockchain, you can define who can hold and trade your tokens, if you wish.

 User whitelists on contrast can be used by independent KYC/AML providers to state proper verification.
 An asset issuer may then use those providers to oursource identity verification completely.